13 Driving Range Tips for Beginners

 All bunkers are somewhat different in the depth and type of sand.
 Take a few swings skimming the sand as you would if there was a ball there.
 This will help in knowing what to expect when you actually hit some shots.

-Take a dollar bill and lay it in the sand right next to your ball with the ball being just slightly back of center in regards to the bill.
+Take a dollar bill and lay it in the sand right next to your golf ball with the ball being just slightly back of center in regards to the bill.
 Take a shot and then look at the result in the sand.
 What I would like to see is the sand removed being almost the same size as the dollar bill.

-If this is the cast, and the removal is not too deep, the ball should have ridden the magic carpet of sand and landed on the green.
+If this is the cast, and the removal is not too deep, the golf ball should have ridden the magic carpet of sand and landed on the green.

 If your sand divot was deep, chances are you came down too steep and the result was short.
 If the divot is too small, you probably thinned your shot over the green.